A Comprehensive Guide to End to End (E2E) Testing

 What Is End to End (E2E) Testing?

-End to end (E2E) testing is a software testing method that ensures an application works as expected for the end user by testing the different flows that a user might take from beginning to end.
+End to end (E2E) testing is a software testing method that ensures an application works as expected.
+By testing different flows that a user might take from beginning to end, these tests evaluate whether the application complies with the expected outcome.

 Unit testing focuses on the smallest components of an application — testing an API endpoint, testing a function, etc. While unit testing allows the tester to focus on these components, it is important to ensure all the pieces work together.